 When generating new work items for imported flaws, the extension also imports mitigation and annotation comments.
 If you add comments to a previously imported flaw with work items, the extension does not import the new comments to work items during subsequent imports.

 From the Work Item Type dropdown menu, select the work item type to generate for all imported flaws.note

 The Scrum process template does not support the Issue work item type.

-In the Area Path field, enter the path to the area where you want to group the work items.
+In the Area Path field, enter the path to the area where you want to group the work items by team, product, or feature area.
 You can enter up to five levels in the path.
 To enter the area paths, use the format

 <project name>\<area 1>\<area 2>.
 The value in